-The reasons why people use drugs?
+The War on Drugs and reasons why people use illegal substances?

-74So what are drugs and why are they used?
+So what are drugs and why are they used?

 First of all we need to define what drugs are.
 There are many types: "soft drugs", "hard drugs", illegal drugs, medical drugs, stimulant drugs, opiate and painkiller drugs, hallucinogenic drugs, tranquilisers, hypnotic drugs or sleeping pills, and commonly used things like coffee, alcohol and tobacco that are really drugs too.